 1. INFORMATION

-Ecocity Builders invites expressions of interest from those wishing to apply to host aEcocity Focus Lab.
+Ecocity Builders invites expressions of interest from those wishing to apply to host an Ecocity Focus Lab.
 A successful application will reflect the mission of the conference series as follows:

 To promote the understanding and development of cities which are ecologically healthy and sustainable, economically prosperous and fair, and socially just and caring.

 Applications from all over the world are welcome.